 The shack stood—slumped, rather—at the base of a little valley.
 There was a glade there dotted with flowers; the patches of heather and clover brought to mind a classic cottage garden, though otherwise the clearing appeared natural.
 There was evidence that trees had been felled for fuel: a cluster of wood and a small axe rested by the shack wall.
 Vera was pleased to note, however, that those trees chopped down had been replaced.
 Most were still saplings, but several fine young firs stretched their branches into the air alongside their senior perennials.

-There was little evidence of the outside world here, only a lead pipe stuffed through the thatched roof to funnel out smoke.
-The shack’s walls were stone at the base, the remainder interwoven twigs and branches given strength by clay, fair insulation against the wind.
-There was only window.
+There was little sign of the outside world here, only a lead pipe stuffed through the thatched roof to funnel out smoke.
+The shack’s walls were stone at their base, the remainder of interwoven twigs and branches given strength by clay, fair insulation against the wind.
+There was only one window.
 It was shuttered; they couldn’t see inside.

 But there was no one inside.
 Not yet.

 The shack was primitive, probably constructed by its inhabitant—apparently they were determined, though lacked any notable building skill.
 But Vera gave admiration where it was due: the dwelling blended so well with the undergrowth it was invisible from all but a few perfect angles.
 Vera and Micah had traipsed the taiga for weeks before they happened upon it, about to sit down for lunch.
 Vera’s grasp of the forest’s spoils and the rabbits and scrub fowls Micah shot kept them well fed through their search.